Sequential Group Composition: A Window into the Mechanics of Deep Learning: A Sequence Task with Structure Statistics

-Definition~\ref{def:fourier_main} generalizes the classical discrete Fourier transform (DFT).
+where $x[g] \in \mathbb{C}$ indexes the $g$ element of $x$.
+Flattening all blocks $\widehat{x}[\rho]$ yields a vector $\widehat{x} = F^\dagger x$. \end{definition} Definition~\ref{def:fourier_main} generalizes the classical discrete Fourier transform (DFT).
 To see this, consider the cyclic group $C_p$.
 The irreps of $C_p$ are one-dimensional and correspond to the $p$ roots of unity, $\rho_k(g) = e^{2\pi \mathfrak{i} g k / p}$ for $k \in \{0,\dots,p-1\}$, where $\mathfrak{i} = \sqrt{-1}$ is the imaginary unit.
 Substituting these irreps into Definition~\ref{def:fourier_main} yields exactly the standard DFT, and the change-of-basis matrix $F$ coincides with the usual DFT matrix.
 In this sense, the Fourier transform over a finite group generalizes the classical DFT: the irreps of $G$ act as ``matrix-valued harmonics'' that extend complex exponentials to non-Abelian settings.
 See \cref{fig:background-c} for a depiction of the Fourier transform for $D_3$.

 \paragraph{Harmonic analysis.} Equipped with a Fourier transform, we can extend the familiar tools of classical harmonic analysis beyond the cyclic case to harmonic analysis over groups \citep{folland2016course}.
 Importantly, the group Fourier transform satisfies both a \emph{convolution theorem} and a \emph{Plancherel theorem}, see \cref{app:harmonic} for details.
 To state these results, we introduce a natural inner product and norm on the irrep domain, which we will use throughout our analysis. \begin{definition} For $\rho \in \irr{G}$ and $A,B \in \mathbb{C}^{n_\rho \times n_\rho}$, define the \emph{inner product} $\langle A,B\rangle_\rho := n_\rho\mathrm{Tr}(A^\dagger B)$.
 The \emph{power} of $x$ at $\rho$ is the induced norm $\|\widehat{x}[\rho]\|_\rho^2 := \langle \widehat{x}[\rho],\widehat{x}[\rho]\rangle_\rho$. \end{definition} The power generalizes the squared magnitude of a Fourier coefficient in the classical DFT, capturing the energy of the matrix-valued coefficient $\widehat{x}[\rho]$.
 The $n_\rho$ normalization is chosen such that the Fourier transform is unitary and the total energy decomposes across irreps as $\|x\|^2 = \frac{1}{|G|}\sum_{\rho \in \irr{G}} \|\widehat{x}[\rho]\|^2_\rho$, which is the Plancherel theorem.